That dollar amount reflects a 12.1% upturn from $24.8 billion four years earlier in 2021.

 More Key Facts about Wisconsin’s International Trade

-Wisconsin incurred an overall -US$11.3 billion trade deficit exporting and importing products during 2023.
-That dollar amount results from a -17.2% reduction from -$13.6 billion in red ink in 2022.
+Wisconsin incurred an overall -US$10.97 billion trade deficit exporting and importing products during 2024.
+That dollar amount results from a -1% reduction from -$11.1 billion in red ink for 2023.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.

-Wisconsin has negative net exports in the international trade of human-use vaccines, instruments used by medical professionals, dentists and veterinarians, hand tools with electric motors, and medicines in measured doses packaged for retail sale.
-In turn, these cashflows indicate Wisconsin’s strong competitive disadvantages under these categories thus showing the strong impact of foreign-made vaccines and related goods on Wisconsin’s balance sheet.
+Wisconsin has negative net exports such as in the international trade of human-use vaccines and hand tools with electric motors.
+In turn, these cashflows indicate Wisconsin’s strong competitive disadvantages under these categories and, in particular, show the strong impact of foreign-made vaccines and related goods on Wisconsin’s balance sheet.

 Wisconsin’s Major Trade Partners

-Leading customers for exports of Wisconsin in Europe (12.5%) and Asia (10%) generated smaller percentages.
+Leading the above-listed customers for exports of Wisconsin in Europe (12.6%) and Asia (10.5%) generated smaller percentages.

 Wisconsinite Export Companies